guysoft/PleromaPi/README.rst

 =========

 An out of the box `Raspberry Pi <http://www.raspberrypi.org/>`_ Raspbian distro that runs `Pleroma <https://pleroma.social/>`_ using Docker and Nginx-proxy as a reverse proxy, with letsencrypt.
-It uses the `docker-compose yaml for pleroma here <https://git.pleroma.social/guysoft/pleroma-docker-compose/-/blob/devel/docker-compose.yml>`_.
+It uses the `docker compose yaml for pleroma here <https://git.pleroma.social/guysoft/pleroma-docker-compose/-/blob/devel/docker-compose.yml>`_.

 Where to get it?